 Keep your cookware dry

 Calcium deposits form in moist places.
-Therefore, you should thoroughly dry your cooking gear to prevent the formation of white stains.
+Therefore, you should thoroughly dry your cookware to prevent the formation of white stains.

 Clean with solutions that fight calcium buildup

-Vinegar and water are an excellent solution for cleaning pots and pans.
+A vinegar and water mix is an excellent solution for cleaning pots and pans.
 Lemon juice also serves to keep hard water stains away.

 Remember to avoid cleaning solutions with harsh chemicals.